-For those looking to make a switch from synthetic, chemical-based fabrics to natural fabrics, I suggest searching for clothing that uses natural fibers, such as organic cotton or sustainable bamboo.
+For those looking to make a switch from synthetic, chemical-based fabrics to natural fabrics, I suggest searching for clothing that uses natural fibers, such as organic cotton.
 In order to ensure fabrics are free of harmful chemicals (like pesticides, fungicides, and herbicides), look for certified organic, certified pesticide-free or OEKO-TEX options.

 TENCEL™ fabric is also growing in popularity because of its eco-friendly and natural wood pulp fibers.
 While the idea of wearing something made from wood pulp sounds really unpleasant, TENCEL is actually quite remarkable.
 It combines the softness of cotton, the breathability of linen, the smoothness of silk, and the antimicrobial properties of wool.
 Pretty incredible, right?